Kyriosity/read-write/README+/software/tests/asQA/README.md

 - UI has no programming language (like other amorphous themes).
 Amd markuo isn't one.
 - Some languages (as SQL, scripts, or lower level) aren't suited to describe tests or may be too obsolete (neglected).
-- A domain may be written in a mix of languages, or similar requirements can be implemented with different tools (e.g., JavaScript with typescript for front-end and Java/C#/JS for backend).
+- A domain may be written in a mix of languages, or similar requirements can be implemented with different tools (e.g., JavaScript with TypeScript for front-end and Java/C#/JS for backend).

 Solution?
 Any popular language has some mainstream frameworks.
 Many frameworks also allow tests of UI, units/modules written in other languages, or API.<sup>🏛️</sup>